 This was all the more surprising because his last film, Inherent Vice, was a stoner comedy set in 1970s LA.
-He’s said before that he’d hate to repeat himself – "I don’t wanna go back, that would be fucking horrible – which helps explain his leap from offbeat rom-com Punch-Drunk Love to There Will Be Blood and everything since.
+He’s said before that, he’d hate to repeat himself—"I don’t want to go back, that would be fucking horrible"—which helps explain his leap from offbeat rom-com Punch-Drunk Love to There Will Be Blood and everything since.

 In Phantom Thread’s twisted tale of a fucked-up relationship, Day-Lewis plays a dapper dressmaker called Reynolds Woodcock.
 He’s a complete control freak, as particular about the stitches on his dresses as his elaborate breakfast orders.
 Naturally, he’s not so great in relationships.
 He starts seeing a Belgian waitress who becomes his model and muse.
 One morning, in full controlling-dickhead mode, Woodcock snaps at the girl for buttering her toast too loudly: "I can’t begin my day with a confrontation."

 If that sounds like a dreary drama about an impossible misogynist, believe me, it’s not.
 There are heaps of hilarious outbursts from Woodcock, and lines you’d never hear in a more hoity-toity drama.
-Take Woodcock’s offence at the word "chic".
+Take Woodcock’s offense at the word "chic."
 "Chic!
 Whoever invented that ought to be spanked in public.
 I don't even know what that word means!
 What is that word?
 Fucking chic!"
 The movie is punctuated by these eruptions.
-It’s intense and unpredictable, like a grenade thrown towards the conformity of British cinema.
+It’s intense and unpredictable, like a grenade thrown toward the conformity of British cinema.

 When I sit down with Anderson in a hotel in central London, I ask him about this latest sharp turn.
-His eyes widen the moment I mention the word "risk".
+His eyes widened the moment I mention the word "risk."
 "Yeah.
-You're challenging yourself [as a filmmaker], mixing it up," he explains.
+You're challenging yourself [as a filmmaker] by mixing it up," he explains.
 But why this story?
 Why London's couture world of the 1950s?
 It all began when Anderson started reading about fashion designers from that era, like Balenciaga and Dior.
 "They were super obsessive personalities," he says, "super controlling, completely preoccupied with their work."
 This is Day-Lewis’s character in a nutshell.

 I’m curious about possible parallels between Anderson and Woodcock.
 Can the filmmaker see himself in the dressmaker?
-"At a certain point my attention span runs out, I’m kind of a little bit impatient.
+"At a certain point, my attention span runs out—I’m kind of a little bit impatient.
 I don’t exactly have the temperament."
 So the charge of "control freak" is a fair one?
-"Oh, for sure, but on a scale of 1 to 10 I’m probably hovering somewhere around 5.
-On an occasional day a proper 10.
+"Oh, for sure, but on a scale of one to ten, I’m probably hovering somewhere around five—on an occasional day a proper ten.
 I mean, nobody likes it when a director doesn’t make decisions.
-There have been a couple of times where I’ve tried that and everybody gets really irritated.
-They’re like, 'Right, just fucking tell us what you like, because I don’t wanna have to guess.'"
+There have been a couple of times where I’ve tried that, and everybody gets really irritated.
+They’re like, 'Right, just fucking tell us what you like because I don’t want to have to guess.'"

 I loved those movies for their zero-fucks attitude to plot.
 If anything, my early apprehension about Phantom Thread was that it seemed like safe subject matter.
 I mean: to go from the sleazy setting of the porn industry, or the potheads of 70s Venice Beach, to this?
 A film set in polite society?